Updated 07 Jun 2026

 - During that dead period, you’ve lost the OA 2.5% floor you’d have earned if the money had stayed in OA.

-Net math: if a T-bill yields 3.0% and OA yields 2.5%, the spread is 0.5% for 6 months = ~0.25% on principal.
-If your cash then sits in CPFIA for 2 months earning 0% instead of 2.5% in OA, you lose ~2.5%/12×2 = 0.42% on principal.
-Net: you’re worse off.
+Worked example: if a T-bill yields 3.0% and OA yields 2.5%, the spread is 0.5% over 6 months ≈ 0.25% on principal.
+If the proceeds then sit in CPFIA for 2 months earning 0% instead of 2.5% in OA, that idle gap costs ~2.5%/12×2 ≈ 0.42% on principal — a net of about −0.17% on principal in this scenario.
+The result depends on the spread, the idle period, and the amount.

 Sources: Growbeansprout CPFIS→OA guide